gravitational/teleport/web/packages/teleterm/README.md

-## Teleport Terminal
+## Teleport Connect

-Teleport Terminal (teleterm) is a desktop application that allows easy access to Teleport resources.
+Teleport Connect (previously Teleport Terminal, package name `teleterm`) is a desktop application that allows easy access to Teleport resources.

 ### Building and Packaging

-Teleport Terminal consists of two main components: the `tsh` tool and the Electron app.
+Teleport Connect consists of two main components: the `tsh` tool and the Electron app.
 Our build scripts assume that the `webapps` repo and the `teleport` repo are in the same folder.

 To get started, first we need to build `tsh` that resides in the `teleport` repo.